bodyauza/yauza-clothes.com/README.md

     PRODUCT ||--o{ SIZES : "has"
    ```

+## Authentication Process

+1. **Login and Password Request**
+   The client sends a request to the server with an object containing the user's login and password.

+2. **Token Generation**
+   If the entered password is correct, the server generates access and refresh tokens and returns them to the client.

+3. **Using the Access Token**
+   The client uses the received access token to interact with the API.
+All subsequent requests to protected routes must
+   include this token in the authorization header.

+4. **Access Token Renewal**
+   The access token has a validity period, usually 5 minutes.
+When the validity of this token expires, the client sends
+   the refresh token to the server and receives a new access token.
+This process is repeated until the refresh token
+   expires.

+5. **Extending the Refresh Token**
+   The refresh token is issued for 30 days.
+Approximately 1-5 days before the expiration of the refresh token, the
+   client sends a request with valid access and refresh tokens to obtain a new pair of tokens.

 ## Local development

 For local development and testing, open the file `creating-tables.xml` and create a new user: